dPenedo/ClipTube/README.md

 ```

-Then, just copy on your clipboard (ctrl + c) a youtube URL, go to the cloned ClipTube directory on your terminal and execute:
+Then, just copy on your clipboard (ctrl + c) a youtube URL, go to the cloned ClipTube directory on your terminal where you cloned this repo and execute:
 ```bash
 $ python main.py
 ```